fzi-forschungszentrum-informatik/vdb_mapping/README.md

 ===
 DISCLAIMER: This library is still under development.
 Be warned that some interfaces will be changed and/or extended in the future.

-The VDB Mapping core library was primarily developed to be used in combination with the corresponding [ROS wrapper](https://github.com/fzi-forschungszentrum-informatik/vdb_mapping_ros).
+The VDB Mapping core library was primarily developed to be used in combination with the corresponding [ROS wrapper](https://github.com/fzi-forschungszentrum-informatik/vdb_mapping_ros) or [ROS2 wrapper](https://github.com/fzi-forschungszentrum-informatik/vdb_mapping_ros2)

 ## Getting Started